 The New Reformation Band (NRB) jazz repertoire encompasses Dixieland, ragtime, blues, big band, and swing… the hot music that lifts spirits.
 It delivers beautiful harmonics reinforced by a beat that sets toes tapping.
 It’s true.
 It’s been unscientifically proven.
-(As we play, we watch the crowds at each live gig.
-Toes are bouncing all over the place.)
+(We watch the crowds at each live gig.
+As we play, toes are bouncing all over the place.)

 NRB was formed in 1970 during a cold Michigan winter.
 Seven musicians gathered in the sanctuary of the First Congregational Church in a shocking yet highly successful attempt to bring jazz into the service.
 Most had played “jazz” before, just not in church, and not with each other.
 With the exception of the Brothers Oppermann — on piano and banjo — most were shaking hands for the first time.

 This was not to be a daunting task.
 The tunes selected were from the hymnal, and so recognizable that even those slackers who rarely attended a service could be expected to know them.

 The chief instigator of this attempt was the church’s youth minister, Pastor Gary Miller.
 During his Saturday night vigils in this industrial community, the “Rev” would visit the bars… especially those with music… with the admirable goal of offering counsel and support to “lost souls.”
 But he always had his trumpet under his arm in case there was a chance to sit in.

 On one memorable patrol, he met Dave Oppermann, a local business person by day, and a sing-along piano player by night.
 In the bars, he was usually joined by drummer Bob “the Silver Fox” Gunther, but he also put together quintets as needed for country club dances.